 NHLs are classified as either indolent (slow-growing) or aggressive.
 The stage of the disease is determined by how extensively the cancer has spread to lymph nodes and other organs.
 Because there are so many types of NHL, a proper diagnosis is essential to identifying the appropriate treatment.

 Treatment strategies for NHL vary widely depending on the type and stage of the disease and the patient’s age and health.
 In some cases treatment may not even be necessary.
-Treatments range from mild immune therapy, to chemotherapy, to radiation therapy, to newer targeted drug therapies.
+Treatments range from mild immune therapy, to immunotherapy, to chemotherapy, to radiation therapy, to newer targeted drug therapies.
 Stem cell transplant is used in some cases.

 Hodgkin lymphoma is a cancer of the lymph nodes.
 Hodgkin lymphoma was previously known as Hodgkin’s Disease.
 This cancer mainly affects people between the ages of 15 and 40, but it can also affect older adults.
 Most patients have few symptoms at diagnosis other than neck swelling due to lymph node enlargement.
 In other cases there may be severe symptoms such as fevers, drenching night sweats, weight loss or itching.

 The cause of Hodgkin lymphoma is not clear, but it is more common in certain parts of the world.
 Some cases may be caused in part by prior exposure to Epstein-Barr virus (EBV), the virus that causes infectious mononucleosis.
 There are a variety of sub-types of Hodgkin lymphoma.